SeeSharpOpenSource/SeeSharpTools/README.md

 ---
 ### SeeSharpTools.JY.Statistics
 This library provides some statistic algorithms.
+This library supports acceleration based on Intel-IPP libraries.
+To enable the Intel-IPP functions, please place Intel IPP dlls under \NativeDLLs\intel64 for x64 platform and \NativeDLLs\ia32 for x86 platform in the bin folder and set the property "provider" to Intel IPP .
 The classes in this library is listed below:

 - **Statistics:** *[static class]* Provides common statistic algorithms including: Maximum, Minimum, Mean, RMS, StandardDeviation, Variance, Skewness, Kurtosis, Histogram.

 ---
 ### SeeSharpTools.JY.GUI
 This library provides some useful winform GUI controls for measurement and test industries.
-These GUI controls can be used in Windows and Linux environment.
+These GUI controls can be used in Windows and Linux environment（with MONO).
 The picture below shows the appearance of some controls.
 The display effect of all the controls are shown in "SeeSharpTools User Mannual".
 ![avatar](media/jytek_controls.png)
 The classes in this library is listed below: